About Museum FLTS Condos Development

 Accessibility at the Museum FLTS Condos

 As the condo name foretells, the Museum of Contemporary Canadian Art will be relocated to the Lower Junction area of Toronto, an emerging hub.
 The historic area inspires the industrial design yet offers a new and modern lower-rise approach to communal living.
 The geometric checkerboard concept enhances the nearby public park and plaza space, adjacent to a historic building, the new museum location.
 It will no doubt become an icon of innovation.
-Museum FLTS Condos phase 4 is an art and culture lover’s paradise inside King West.
+Museum FLTS Condos phase 4 is an art and culture lover’s paradise within other condo developments in King West.
 It is a smooth transition to home, work, and play.

 Occupancy is scheduled for Spring 2019.